Class of 2016

 - Department of Chemical Engineering and Materials Science Research Assistant

-Advice you’d like to share with the Incoming Class: Establish good study habits early on!
+Advice you’d like to share with the Incoming Class: Welcome to Stevens!
+As a student here for the next four (or five) years, it is so important to learn to manage your time properly.
+One thing you will learn quickly is that Stevens is a very high caliber school - this isn't high school anymore.
 Freshmen year can be so distracting – adjusting to life at Stevens, exploring Hoboken and NYC, meeting people and socializing, attending events on campus, etc. With so much always happening, it’s easy to make school your last priority.
 Freshmen year is mainly introductory courses, so you have to keep in mind that your classes will only get harder as your career at Stevens continues.
+Stay on top of your studies, and then go have fun.
 You’ll thank yourself later on.

 My Time Management Strategy: I like to plan everything out on a calendar, that way I can see when assignments are due, when exams are, days that I know I’ll be busy and not be able to study, etc. Set aside time specifically for school – it’s much easier to get a lot of work done in a short period of time if you focus and pay attention, instead of trying to do homework while talking to your friends and hanging out.
 Don’t cram the night before an exam; study a little for a few nights before, and you’ll retain the information better.
 Balance yourself between school and fun – do well in school, but also make the most of your college experience!